MU-Data-Science/QIK/README.md

 ## Acknowledgements
 This work was supported by the National Science Foundation under Grant No. 1747751.

-## To Cite
+## To cite using BibTeX
-If you find the code useful in your research, please consider citing:
+If you use the code for your research, please cite as below:
 ```
 @InProceedings{QIK_2020_ICMR,
 author = {Zachariah, Arun and Gharibi, Mohamed and Rao, Praveen},